Sep'24 - Nov'24

 — Overview

-I led the 0 → 1 product design effort for the Admin Portal, a self-service backend system to centralize booking management, automate approvals, and improve operational efficiency.
+I led the 0 → 1 product design of the DSL Admin Portal — a self-service backend platform to centralize booking management, streamline session vetting, automate approvals, and bring operational clarity to a system scaling across campus.

-I led the 0 → 1 product design effort for the Admin Portal, a self-service backend system to centralize booking management, automate approvals, and improve operational efficiency.
+I led the 0 → 1 product design of the DSL Admin Portal — a self-service backend platform to centralize booking management, streamline session vetting, automate approvals, and bring operational clarity to a system scaling across campus.

-I led the 0 → 1 product design effort for the Admin Portal, a self-service backend system to centralize booking management, automate approvals, and improve operational efficiency.
+I led the 0 → 1 product design of the DSL Admin Portal — a self-service backend platform to centralize booking management, streamline session vetting, automate approvals, and bring operational clarity to a system scaling across campus.

 Team